igorbenic/wp-sponsors/README.txt

 == Screenshots ==

+== Screenshots ==
+1. After you activate the plugin, a new content type will become available on the your WordPress admin panel.
+Here you can add a link and an image for each Sponsor.
+2. Add the widget to one or more sidebars and the images of your sponsors will show up there.

 == Changelog ==

 = 1.0 =
 * Custom post type for Sponsors
 * Widget to display all sponsors (currenty sorted oldest entry first)

+== Upcoming features ==
+* Taxonomy - divide your sponsors up in by category and choose which ones to display in which widget
+* Weight - Give your sponsors a weight in their category to determine how they should be sorted in the widget